Parenteral nutrition is by definition given IV.

 For heart or kidney failure: Limited volume (liquid) intake

-For respiratory failure: A lipid emulsion that provides most of nonprotein calories to minimize CO 2 production by carbohydrate metabolism
+For respiratory failure: A lipid emulsion that provides most of nonprotein calories to minimize carbon dioxide production by carbohydrate metabolism

 For neonates: Lower dextrose concentrations (17 to 18%)

-Liver function tests should be done.
-Plasma proteins (eg, serum albumin, possibly transthyretin or retinol-binding protein), prothrombin time, plasma and urine osmolality, and Ca, Mg, and phosphate should be measured twice/wk.
+Liver tests should be done.
+Plasma proteins (eg, serum albumin, possibly transthyretin or retinol-binding protein), prothrombin time, plasma and urine osmolality, and calcium, magnesium, and phosphate should be measured twice/week.
 Changes in transthyretin and retinol-binding protein reflect overall clinical status rather than nutritional status alone.
 If possible, blood tests should not be done during glucose infusion.
-Full nutritional assessment (including BMI calculation and anthropometric measurements— Physical examination and Body composition analysis) should be repeated at 2-wk intervals.

-About 5 to 10% of patients have complications related to central venous access (see Complications).
+About 5 to 10% of patients with a TPN line have complications related to central venous access.